 Compiling the Assessment Roll Part 1

 Support staff also update our list of boats, aircraft and businesses in Napa County as of January 1 each year.
-Primary sources for these personal property owners are the California Department of Motor Vehicles and marinas for boats (approximately 2,150); Napa County and Angwin airports for aircraft (approximately 275); and business license lists and tenant rosters for businesses (approximately 6,400 per year).
-The owners are sent forms to report the condition and cost of their property.
-The forms are then processed by our Auditor-Appraisers and other staff using computerized valuation tables to arrive at values for the assessment roll.
-Read part two of compiling an assessment.
+Primary sources for tracking personal property are the California Department of Motor Vehicles and marinas for boats (approximately 2,150); Napa County and Angwin airports for aircraft (approximately 275) and business license lists and tenant rosters for businesses (approximately 6400).
+Wwners are sent forms to report the condition and cost of their property.
+These forms are then processed by our Auditor-Appraisers and other staff using computerized valuation tables to arrive at values for the assessment roll.